That’s a staggering 62% of the global population and the numbers will only increase in months and years to come.

 - Monitor progress using analytics

-Did you know that a dedicated online booking system like Regiondo can help you make the most of digital channels and massively reduce your admin workload?
+Did you know that a dedicated online booking system for museums like Regiondo can help you make the most of digital channels and massively reduce your admin workload?
 Check out our detailed guide on the best online booking systems below to learn how your museum can take advantage.